Devashishsingh98/skymeet/README.md

 # SKYMEET:grin:

-* This is the front page for the sample online Video conferenceing, Random person chat App.
+* This is the front page for the sample online Video conferenceing and Random person chat App.